OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 - `region` : S3 region code
 - `bucket` : S3 bucket name
-- `useDefaultCredentialsProvider` : Indicate if we let S3 determine the credentials method or if the OpenSILEX preferred credentials method must be used (Use shared credentials anc configs file).
+- `useDefaultCredentialsProvider` : Indicate if we let S3 determine the credentials method or if the OpenSILEX preferred credentials method must be used (Use shared credentials and configs file).

 See _credentials_ in developers links for more details